A Quick Introduction to the Event-Driven Architecture

 The thing to consider before choosing our strategy is what direction of dependency we prefer and this is a case-by-case decision to make.

 The events ensure very loose coupling between services, but with this strength comes its great weakness.
 It is easier to lose control of processes in your system.
 You don’t know who is listening to the events until run-time.
-It’s harder to understand, debug and modify compare to the standard approach.
+It’s harder to understand, debug and modify compared to the standard approach.